 Check out how more about how you can benefit from using Varnish Cache Server with Magento in the next section.

 Varnish Cache Server with Magento

 What is Varnish Cache and how it works?

 Varnish Cache is an open-source HTTP reverse proxy that can be installed locally on your server or on a distributed server network.
-It is designed to deliver a storage copy of a web page, which is actually a cached version of a page located on your server, and process all requests users make to access that specific page by displaying its copy.
+It is designed to deliver a storage copy of a web page.
+This is actually a cached version of a page located on your server.
+It will process all requests users make to access that specific page by displaying its copy.

 Varnish Cache acts as a server that runs at the halfway distance between the interface of your website the end-user sees and your Magento web server.
 It is responsible for managing the requests users make and serve them the relevant content they want to see from cache directories.

-To make sure your Magento gets the best use out of Varnish Cache, you should cache as much content you can, such as partially dynamic pages and HTML elements, in order to reduce the amount of work your server has to do and benefit from improved scalability and performance for your store.
+To make sure your Magento gets the best use out of Varnish Cache, you should cache as much content you can.
+These include partially dynamic pages and HTML elements in order to reduce the amount of work your server has to do.
+Your Magento website will enjoy improved scalability and performance for your store.

 That means that Varnish caching should not replace other types of caching you have installed, such as a Magento Full Page Cache extension.
 It is best that they are used together to maximize the number of concurrent users your site can support without suffering from performance issues.